 Background

-Sàngó’s story belongs to the very beginning of the Yorùbá nation which is believed to be founded by Odùduwà after migrating from “the East” to Ilé-Ifè.
+Sàngó’s story belongs to the very beginning of the Yorùbá nation, which is believed to have been founded by Odùduwà after migrating from “the East” to Ilé-Ifè.
 According to Samuel Johnson, Odùduwà might have originated from somewhere near modern-day Sudan or Egypt (5).
 People lived in the land before Odùduwà and his entourage got there (Johnson, 18); indeed, Odùduwà met Setilu, the father of Ifá worship, in the land (4).
 As is true of all empires, not all the people in the Ọ̀yọ́ empire were originally natives.
 Many of the different tribes that self-identify as Yoruba today likely had ancestors who identified differently.
 As Odùduwà and his army advanced, they absorbed natives of the land into the dominant culture of proto-Yorùbá.
-As I shall show later, the narrative fed to the people of an empire can be a powerful political tool having the effect of conferring a common identity and solidarity to a people group.
+As I shall show later, the narrative fed to an empire’s people can be a powerful political tool that confers a common identity and solidarity to a group of people.

 Sàngó—the restless and tyrannical human ruler

-There are several divergent accounts on the person of Sàngó, ranging from mythical to historical.
-According to one account, Ọ̀rányàn’s military expeditions took him as far as Nupe, the land of Tapa people.
-(The Ọ̀yọ́ empire would later annex some parts of Nupe which now are in modern-day Kwara and Niger states of Nigeria.)
+There are several divergent accounts of the person of Sàngó, ranging from mythical to historical.
+According to one account, Ọ̀rányàn’s military expeditions took him as far as Nupe, the land of the Tapa people.
+(The Ọ̀yọ́ empire would later annex some parts of Nupe, which now are in modern-day Kwara and Niger states of Nigeria.)
 The Nupe king of the time, Elempe, gave Torosi, her daughter, in a diplomatic marriage to Ọ̀rányàn.
 This marriage produced Sàngó.
 She died while Sàngó was a baby (Johnson, 177).
-In time, Sàngó began to experiment with emitting fire from his mouth and attracting lightning – a feat for which he would be universally known.
+In time, Sàngó began experimenting with emitting fire from his mouth and attracting lightning – a feat he would be universally known for.

-Sàngó was more like his warring father and was restless – this is probably why the people deemed him more suitable than his brother.
+Sàngó was more like his warring father and was restless – probably why the people deemed him more suitable than his brother.
 His entire reign lasted only seven years, but long enough to defeat the Olówu in battle.
 After repeatedly refusing to pay homage to the Olówu, a battle broke out.
 Johnson explains, “Sango there displayed his wonted bravery as well as his tricks; volumes of smoke issuing from his mouth and nostrils so terrified the Olowu and his army that they became panic stricken and were completely routed and put to fight” (176).
 Sàngó bravely defended his kingdom and became secure on the throne.
-However, he also became tyrannical over time, slowly incurring the displeasure of the people.
+However, he also became tyrannical over time, slowly incurring the people’s displeasure.

 Sàngó “was said to have the knowledge of some preparation by which he could attract lightning,” continues Johnson (177).
-On one occasion, Sàngó’s experimentation with lightning went wrong as he miscalculated his coordinates and lit up his palace in flames.
+On one occasion, Sàngó’s lightning experiment went wrong as he miscalculated his coordinates and lit his palace in flames.
 This mishap killed many of his family members in the palace.
 According to one version of the story, Sàngó became disheartened and wanted to leave for his maternal grandfather’s kingdom in Nupe.
-But a more likely account claims that the people rejected him.
+However, a more likely account claims that the people rejected him.
 Forsaken by loved ones including a favourite wife, Ọya, Sàngó “resolved to end his own life; and climbing on a shea butter tree, he hanged himself (Johnson, 179) at a place called Kòso.
-This may have influenced the later practice of regal suicide following popular rejection.
-King Àjàká was enthroned a second time.
+This may have influenced the later practice of regal suicide following widespread rejection.
+King Àjàká was crowned a second time.

 Yoruba Cosmos—a brief commentary

 Yoruba cosmos is a three-part structure: ọ̀run (mystical sky or heaven), ilé aiyé (the habitable middle part), and ilẹ̀ (the Earth, which may be a composite of ilé aiyé and the oceans.)
 Like many ancients, Yorùbá ancestors reasoned that spirit beings were behind natural forces and entities.
 This does not mean that the ancestors were ignorant of natural forces.
-Instead, they sought spirit beings to help maintain the order they were all too well aware was necessary for productive living.
-Thus, there is a plethora of divine beings in Yorùbá worldview but still arguably monotheistic.1.
+Instead, they sought spirit beings to help maintain the order they knew was necessary for productive living.
+Thus, there are many divine beings in Yorùbá worldview, but it still arguably is monotheistic.11.
 This is not very different from the Judeo-Christian view which also says that many divine beings or gods exist.
 One of the best known names of the Hebrew God is the Most High – a term that would be meaningless if other gods do not exist in the Jewish worldview.
 Scholars have long observed this notion of monotheism in Yorùbá worldview.
 The Yoruba worldview posits the existence of spirit beings behind things like war, agriculture, fecundity, death, iron, and thunder.

 Sàngó—the god of thunder